We just launched HRIS Sync, automate employee benefits management ⚡️

 Paternity Benefit in Ireland is a public health service payment for people on paternity leave, per the Paternity Leave And Benefit Act 2016.

-It helps fathers care for their newborns, especially when they take unpaid paternity leave from work.
+It helps fathers care for their newborns, especially when they take unpaid paternity leave

-You can receive this benefit if you’re employed or self-employed AND meet the minimum number of Pay Related Social Insurance (PRSI) contributions.
+You can receive this employee benefit if you’re employed or self-employed AND meet the minimum number of Pay Related Social Insurance (PRSI) contributions.
 (More on this soon.)

 When Should You Apply for Paternity Benefit?